How to Go Green this Small Business Saturday by Investing Local

 Other kinds of green small businesses you might find a little further off Main Street.
 For example, there’s composting companies like Compostable LA, who raised $60,000 to grow their urban composting business or businesses like Marek Landscaping in Wisconsin, an ecological landscaping company that raised over $142,000 on Honeycomb to go towards building their headquarters in Milwaukee.
 Although you can’t exactly walk into a shop or go to a farmer’s market to work with these small green businesses, they’re still making a major contribution to their communities’ ecosystem.

 As we mentioned before, these are some of our superstar alumni businesses who’ve crowdfunded in the past through Honeycomb.
-You can see what businesses are currently running crowdfunding campaigns for their growth on our live campaigns page!
+You can see what businesses are currently running investment offerings for their growth on our live campaigns page!

 If you’ve got an ear to the ground on investment news, you might already know that sustainable green businesses are making their way into many investors’ financial portfolios.
 However, this so often manifests in investing in large companies, energy companies, that sort of thing, and small businesses are usually left behind.